anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 This reference architecture provides optionality in terms of pluggable components such as SDN, hardware acceleration and support tools.

-The Cloud Infrastructure layer includes the physical infrastructure which is then separated into virtual resources via a hypervisor.
+The Cloud Infrastructure layer includes the physical infrastructure which is then offered as virtual resources via a hypervisor.
-The VIM is expected to be OpenStack in line with the OpenStack Foundation core release.
+The VIM is expected to be OpenStack in line with the OpenInfra Foundation Train release.

-This chapter is organized as follows:
+This chapter is organised as follows:
-*	Consumable Infrastructure Resources and Services: these are infrastructure services and resources being exposed northbound consumption
+*	Consumable Infrastructure Resources and Services: these are infrastructure services and resources being exposed northbound for consumption
     - Multi-tenancy with quotas
       -	Virtual compute: vCPU / vRAM
       -	Virtual storage: Ephemeral, Persistent and Image